-By gazing into your competitors’ public personas and media tactics, it will help you conceptualize how the market is responding to them.
-But a competitive analysis also should yield some market research, whether it’s current trends or the future of your market.
+By gazing into your competitors’ public personas and media tactics, a competitive market analysis will help you conceptualize how the market is responding to them.
+But your analysis also should yield some market research, whether it’s current trends or the future of your market.

-If you can articulate what differentiates your company from competitors and show how you vary in your approach to engaging customers and prospects at various stages of the complex manufacturing buying cycle, your potential clients will see you as a true industry expert.
+A B2B competitive analysis gives you the ability to articulate what differentiates your company from competitors.
+You can show how you vary in your approach to engaging customers and prospects at various stages of the complex manufacturing buying cycle.
+Then your potential clients will see you as a true industry expert.
 It builds trust and credibility.

 Understanding how your competition is addressing the market will also help your team frame your pitch to potential clients.
 Knowledge is power, not only in terms of knowledge about the industry, but also in terms of how others are going about it differently than your company.

 It’s hard to concede that a tactic or approach is not working as well as it should be.
 It’s even harder to recognize this in a vacuum when your only measuring stick is metrics from within your company.
-By identifying competitor strengths for companies in direct competition, it will inspire your team to enhance your marketing and sales.
+By identifying competitor strengths for companies in direct competition, a competitive market analysis will inspire your team to enhance your marketing and sales.